-Calculated using the projected number of residential units and one elementary school in the proposed annexation.
+Calculated using the projected number of residential units in the proposed annexation.
+Non-residential revenues were not part of this analysis.

-Calculated using the projected residential units and one elementary school, and the full-time equivalents required to provide services to the proposed annexed area.
+Calculated using the projected residential units, and the full-time equivalents required to service the residential units.
+Non-residential revenues were not part of this analysis.